tpaschalis/tpaschalis.github.io/_posts/2020-03-09-golang-separate-integration-tests.markdown

 ### Regex Based matching (but please, don't)
 Finally, while possible, I'd recommend avoiding regex-base matching to run or exclude specific tests.

-The drawback is that it imposes a specific naming convention for our tests, and makes running these tests manually a bit harder, even if you're using a Makefile.
+The drawback is that it imposes specific naming conventions, and makes running tests manually a bit harder, even if you're using a Makefile.

 So, if you name your tests `TestUnitXYZ` or `TestIntegrationXYZ`, you can then run `go test ./... -run=Unit` or `go test ./... -run=Integration` to run tests whose names match.